shafinr23/theme/README.md

 git cline https://github.com/shafinr23/theme.git
 ```
 - OR you cal directily download it
+and start coding :)

+# conclusion
 if you want to contribute in this project , to improve it more .

-YES you welcome , you can contrubute this with me and imporve this template .
+**YES**; you are welcome , you can contrubute this with me and imporve this template .

 thank you

 ShafinRahman